theupdateframework/specification/tuf-spec.md

 where:

-  : <dfn>METAPATH</dfn>
+  : <dfn for="snapshot">METAPATH</dfn>
   ::
-    the file path of the metadata on the repository relative to the metadata base URL.
+    A string giving the file path of the metadata on the repository relative to the metadata base URL.
 For snapshot.json, these are top-level targets metadata and delegated targets metadata.

   : <dfn for="metapath">VERSION</dfn>
   ::
-    the integer version number as shown in the metadata file at <a>METAPATH</a>.
+    An integer version number as shown in the metadata file at
+    <a for="snapshot">METAPATH</a>.

   : <dfn for="metapath">LENGTH</dfn>
   ::
-    the integer length in bytes of the metadata file at <a>METAPATH</a>.
-It is OPTIONAL and can be omitted to reduce the snapshot metadata file size.
+    An integer length in bytes of the metadata file at
+    <a for="snapshot">METAPATH</a>.
+It is OPTIONAL and can be omitted to reduce
+    the snapshot metadata file size.
 In that case the client MUST use a custom download limit for the listed metadata.

   : <dfn for="metapath">HASHES</dfn>
   ::
-    a dictionary that specifies one or more hashes of the metadata file at <a>METAPATH</a>, including their cryptographic hash function.
-For
+    A dictionary that specifies one or more hashes of the metadata file at <a for="snapshot">METAPATH</a>, with the cryptographic hash function as key and the value as <dfn>HASH</dfn>, the hexdigest of the cryptographic function computed on the metadata file at
-    example: { "sha256": HASH, ... }.
-HASHES is OPTIONAL and can be omitted to reduce the snapshot metadata file size.
-In that case the repository MUST guarantee that <a for="metapath">VERSION</a> alone unambiguously identifies the metadata at <a>METAPATH</a>.
+    <a for="snapshot">METAPATH</a>.
+For example: `{ "sha256": HASH, ... }`.
+    <a for="metapath">HASHES</a> is OPTIONAL and can be omitted to reduce the
+    snapshot metadata file size.
+In that case the repository MUST guarantee that <a for="metapath">VERSION</a> alone unambiguously identifies
+    the metadata at <a for="snapshot">METAPATH</a>.

 <div class="example" id="example-snapshot.json">
 A <a>snapshot.json</a> example file: